paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 160

-**Texto original:**
-An ecommerce company hosts its analytics application in the AWS Cloud.
-The application generates about 300 MB of data each month.
-The data is stored in JSON format.
-The company is evaluating a disaster recovery solution to back up the data.
-The data must be accessible in milliseconds if it is needed, and the data must be kept for 30 days.
-Which solution meets these requirements MOST cost-effectively?

-**Tradução:**
 Uma empresa de comércio eletrônico hospeda sua aplicação de análise na nuvem AWS.
 A aplicação gera cerca de 300 MB de dados por mês.
 Os dados são armazenados no formato JSON.
 A empresa está avaliando uma solução de recuperação de desastres para fazer backup dos dados.
 Os dados devem ser acessíveis em milissegundos, se necessário, e devem ser mantidos por 30 dias.
 Qual solução atende a esses requisitos da maneira MAIS econômica?